 (f) to the extent that it contains terms and conditions, or sets fees and charges other than those in the fee schedule, be fair and reasonable and consistent with good electricity industry practice.

-(4) If Western Power believes that the requirements of the person making an access application would be met by Western Power providing one or more different access services (called the “alternative services”) to those requested in the access application, then Western Power may, in addition, make an offer in accordance with subregulation (3)(a), (c), (d), (e) and (f) in relation to those alternative services.
+(4) If the corporation believes that the requirements of the person making an access application would be met by the corporation providing one or more different access services (called the “alternative services”) to those requested in the access application, then the corporation may, in addition, make an offer in accordance with subregulation (3)(a), (c), (d), (e) and (f) in relation to those alternative services.

 (5) To avoid doubt —